roberddd/batchgenie_landing-page/docs/index.md

 - **Asset Preview Rendering**:
     - One click batch rendering making the process swift and efficient.
-    - Supports rendering of multiple types of Assets: materials, collections, and objects, including VDB volumes
+    - Supports rendering of multiple types of Assets: materials, collections, and objects, including VDB volumes.
     - Seamless Asset Browser integration allows you to easily select and render images for your existing Assets.
 You can render any combination of different Asset types, including materials, objects, and collections.
     - Advanced filtering to find and replace missing or low-quality Asset Previews for both newly imported Assets and your existing Asset Library.
-    - Easy controls for light and background settings to tailor the images to your liking.
+    - Easy controls for light and background settings to tailor the images to your liking, with support for HDRI images.
     - Render to external locations: Expand beyond Asset previews by saving images externally, facilitating the quick creation of professional showcase images for your Assets.

 - **Utilities**: